civican/legisinfo/44-1/bills/S-12/bill_text.md

 Signature of declarant

-> **Explanatory Note**:
-> Existing text of Form 48.2
-> *Existing Text*:
-> > This form may be used to provide a description of the physical or emotional harm, property damage or economic loss suffered by you arising from the conduct for which the accused person was found not criminally responsible on account of mental disorder, as well as a description of the impact that the conduct has had on you.
-You may attach additional pages if you need more space.
-> > Your statement must not include
-> > any statement about the conduct of the accused that is not relevant to the harm or loss suffered by you;
-> > any unproven allegations;
-> > any comments about any conduct for which the accused was not found not criminally responsible;
-> > any complaint about any individual, other than the accused, who was involved in the investigation or prosecution of the offence; or
-> > except with the court's or Review Board's approval, an opinion or recommendation about the disposition.
-> > The following sections are examples of information you may wish to include in your statement.
-You are not required to include all of this information.
-> > *Emotional impact*
-> > Describe how the accused's conduct has affected you emotionally.
-For example, think of
-> > your lifestyle and activities;
-> > your relationships with others such as your spouse, family and friends;
-> > your ability to work, attend school or study; and
-> > your feelings, emotions and reactions as these relate to the conduct.
-> >
-> >
-> >
-> >
-> > *Physical impact*
-> > Describe how the accused's conduct has affected you physically.
-For example, think of
-> > ongoing physical pain, discomfort, illness, scarring, disfigurement or physical limitation;
-> > hospitalization or surgery you have had because of the conduct of the accused;
-> > treatment, physiotherapy or medication you have been prescribed;
-> > the need for any further treatment or the expectation that you will receive further treatment; and
-> > any permanent or long-term disability.
-> >
-> >
-> >
-> >
-> > *Economic impact*
-> > Describe how the accused's conduct has affected you financially.
-For example, think of
-> > the value of any property that was lost or damaged and the cost of repairs or replacement;
-> > any financial loss due to missed time from work;
-> > the cost of any medical expenses, therapy or counselling; and
-> > any costs or losses that are not covered by insurance.
-> > Please note that this is not an application for compensation or restitution.
-> >
-> >
-> >
-> >
-> > *Fears for security*
-> > Describe any fears you have for your security or that of your family and friends.
-For example, think of
-> > concerns with respect to contact with the accused; and
-> > concerns with respect to contact between the accused and members of your family or close friends.
-> >
-> >
-> >
-> >
-> > *Drawing, poem or letter*
-> > You may use this space to draw a picture or write a poem or letter if it will help you express the impact that the accused's conduct has had on you.
-> >
-> >
-> >
-> >
-> > I would like to read or present my statement (in court or before the Review Board).
-> > To the best of my knowledge, the information contained in this statement is true.
-> > Dated this  day of  20, at  .
-> > Signature of declarant

 ### Section 39

 Section 2 of Form 52 of Part XXVIII of the Act is replaced by the following:

-You must subsequently report to the registration centre referred to in section 7.1 of the `Sex Offender Information Registration Act`, whenever required under section 4.1 or 4.3 of that Act, for a period of  years after this order is made (*or if paragraph 490.013(2)(c) or any of subsections 490.013(**3**), (5) **or (6)** of the `Criminal Code` applies,* for life).

-> **Explanatory Note**:
-> Existing text of section 2 of Form 52:
-> *Existing Text*:
-> > You must subsequently report to the registration centre referred to in section 7.1 of the `Sex Offender Information Registration Act`, whenever required under section 4.1 or 4.3 of that Act, for a period of  years after this order is made (*or if paragraph 490.013(2)(c) or any of subsections 490.013(2.1) to (5) of the `Criminal Code` applies,* for life).
+You must subsequently report to the registration centre referred to in section 7.1 of the `Sex Offender Information Registration Act`, whenever required under section 4.1 or 4.3 of that Act, for a period of  years after this order is made (*or if paragraph 490.013(2)(c) or any of subsections 490.013(3), (5) or (6) of the `Criminal Code` applies,* for life).

 ### Section 40

   **(1)** The paragraph of Form 54 of Part XXVIII of the Act that begins with "Because, on (*date*)" and ends with "490.011(1) of the `Criminal Code`" is replaced by the following:

-    Because, on (*date*), you were convicted of or found not criminally responsible on account of mental disorder for an offence (or offences) in (*location of offence(s)*) that the Attorney General of the province, or the minister of justice of the territory, has identified as being equivalent to (*description of offence(s)*) under (*applicable provision(s) of the* `Criminal Code`), an offence (or offences) **referred to in paragraph (a) of the definition** **primary offence** in subsection 490.011(1) of the `Criminal Code`;
+    Because, on (*date*), you were convicted of or found not criminally responsible on account of mental disorder for an offence (or offences) in (*location of offence(s)*) that the Attorney General of the province, or the minister of justice of the territory, has identified as being equivalent to (*description of offence(s)*) under (*applicable provision(s) of the* `Criminal Code`), an offence (or offences) referred to in paragraph (a) of the definition primary offence in subsection 490.011(1) of the `Criminal Code`;

   **(2)** Section 2 of Form 54 of Part XXVIII of the Act is replaced by the following:

-    You must subsequently report to the registration centre referred to in section 7.1 of the `Sex Offender Information Registration Act`, whenever required under section 4.1 or 4.3 of that Act, for a period of  years after the day on which you were sentenced or found not criminally responsible on account of mental disorder for the offence (*or if paragraph 490.02904(3)(c) or (d) of the `Criminal Code` applies*, for life because you were convicted of or found not criminally responsible on account of mental disorder for **an offence (or offences) that the Attorney General of the province, or the minister of justice of the territory, has identified as equivalent to** (*description of offence(s)*) under (*applicable offence provision(s) of the* `Criminal Code`), **an offence (or offences) referred to in paragraph (a) of the definition primary offence** in subsection 490.011(1) of the `Criminal Code`) or for any shorter period determined under subsection 490.02904(2) of the `Criminal Code`.
+    You must subsequently report to the registration centre referred to in section 7.1 of the `Sex Offender Information Registration Act`, whenever required under section 4.1 or 4.3 of that Act, for a period of  years after the day on which you were sentenced or found not criminally responsible on account of mental disorder for the offence (*or if paragraph 490.02904(3)(c) or (d) of the `Criminal Code` applies*, for life because you were convicted of or found not criminally responsible on account of mental disorder for an offence (or offences) that the Attorney General of the province, or the minister of justice of the territory, has identified as equivalent to (*description of offence(s)*) under (*applicable offence provision(s) of the* `Criminal Code`), an offence (or offences) referred to in paragraph (a) of the definition primary offence in subsection 490.011(1) of the `Criminal Code`) or for any shorter period determined under subsection 490.02904(2) of the `Criminal Code`.

   **(3)** Form 54 of Part XXVIII of the Act is amended by adding the following after section 6: